 Want to volunteer but too busy to make a long term commitment?
 In addition to our fabulous team of more than 700 Great Parks Volunteers, the Great Parks of Hamilton County welcomes individuals and groups that want to help on a one-time basis.
 Projects usually last two to four hours and are generally focused on habitat restoration, trail maintenance and litter and waterway cleanups.

 Walking, running, biking and horseback riding encourage family fun and healthy lifestyles.
-The Great Parks of Hamilton County works tirelessly to maintain and improve over 70 miles of nature trails, paved hike/bike trails, horse trails and the exciting 8-mile mountain bike trail at Mitchell Memorial Forest.
+Great Parks works tirelessly to maintain and improve more than 70 miles of nature, paved hike/bike and horse trails in our parks, as well as an exciting 8-mile mountain bike trail at Mitchell Memorial Forest.
 Get fit and have fun while helping with invasive plant removal, erosion control, brush and limb removal and trail expansions.

 River & Stream Habitats